 6. Disable Battery Optimization of the Android Auto

 If the battery optimization feature of the phone is killing the Android Auto module during the process of extending the mobile battery, then Android Auto may show the disconnection issue at hand.
 In this case, disabling Android Auto’s battery optimization in the phone’s settings may resolve the issue.

 - Open the Android setting and search for “Battery Optimization”.

 - Now, select Android Auto App And choose the Don’t Optimize option.

 3. Then launch the Android Auto and check if its disconnecting issue is solved.

-If not, then check if disabling the Battery Optimization for the Google Play Services solve the issue.
+If not, then check if disabling the Battery Optimization for the Google Play Services solves the issue.

 7. Enable the USB Debugging option in the Phone’s Developer setting

-- Open the setting, then go to about phone and scroll down to the bottom and find the Build number.
+- Open the setting, then go to About Phone scroll down to the bottom, and find the Build number.